← All work

 Root navigation shell

-Case study 2 · Data architecture
+Approach · Data architecture

 A structured system for creating, editing, and organizing projects with persistent local storage through Room.
+Preferences and active theme state live in DataStore so UI settings stay separate from project rows.

 Project library